 Certifications

-International data transfers may take place on the basis of certifications.
+International data transfers may take place based on certifications.
 Certification schemes must be approved by the ICO and must include safeguards for protecting individuals’ data protection rights during restricted transfers.
 Certifications provide organisations with a formally recognised confirmation of compliance with UK data protection law, typically with an associated visual symbol, confirming that the organisation satisfies the requirements of the relevant seal or certification.

 For more information about this complex area of law, Ask a lawyer for advice and read the ICO’s guidance.